condep/condep.github.io/index.md

 overview: true
 ---

-Infrastructura as Code (IaC) specifically for Windows
+Infrastructure as Code (IaC) specifically for Windows
 =====================================================

 *Everything you need to create, configure and update Windows Servers<br> - and continously deliver your applications.*